receptron/graphai/README.md

 Returns: An array of transaction logs detailing the execution states and outcomes of the nodes within the graph.

 ### ```injectResult(nodeId: string, result: ResultData): void```
 Injects a result into a specified node.
-This is used to manually set the result of a source node, allowing dependent nodes to proceed with execution.
+This is used to manually set the result of a static node, allowing dependent nodes to proceed with execution.

-- ```nodeId: string```: The ID of the source node into which the result is to be injected.
+- ```nodeId: string```: The ID of the static node into which the result is to be injected.
 - ```result: ResultData```: The result to be injected into the specified node.